TheBestMovieIsYourImagination/Free-cookie-law-tools/free-cookie-law-tools.md

 **Pros**
 * Prevents cookies
-* Blocks Cookies from Script Tags
+* Blocks cookies from script tags
-* Blocks Cookies from iFrames
+* Blocks cookies from iFrames
-* iFrames Placeholder
+* iFrames placeholder: option to disable parts of your page and display a message
-* Click and scroll event: it enables cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
+* Click and scroll event: option to enable cookies when the user clicks on any element on the page that doesn't belong to the notice banner, or scrolls
 * Disable cookies button
 * Currently developed